App Support.

 • Device: The type of network interface to use, which is either "tun" (Layer 3 routed networking) or "tap" (Layer 2 bridged networking).
 Most connections use tun.

 • Enable DHCP: This enables support for IP assignment via DHCP for "tap" connections.
+This should only be enabled when the VPN server or bridged network provides IP details using DHCP.

-• Automatically reconnect if disconnected: When enabled Viscosity will automatically try to reconnect the VPN connection if it becomes disconnected due to a dropout or server interruption.
+• Automatically reconnect if disconnected: When enabled, Viscosity will automatically try to reconnect the VPN connection if it becomes disconnected due to a dropout or server interruption.

 • Connect when Viscosity opens: This option is available on all tabs and will cause this connection to begin connecting as soon as Viscosity is launched.